Robbie Robertson: 1976–1978: The Last Waltz

+Approximately 5,000 people attended The Last Waltz.
+After the concert event was finished, Scorsese had 400 reels of raw footage to work with.
 The Last Waltz album was released by Warner Brothers Records on April 7, 1978, as a 3-LP set.
-The first five sides feature live performances from the concert, and the last side contains studio recordings from the MGM sound stage sessions.
-The album peaked at #16 on the Billboard charts, and remained in the Top 40 for 8 weeks.
+The first five sides feature live performances from the concert, and the last side contains studio recordings from the MGM sound stage sessions, including Out of the Blue, which would be released as a single and which is the third and last Band song on which Robertson sang lead.
+The album peaked at No. 16 on the Billboard charts, and remained in the Top 40 for 8 weeks.

-The Last Waltz film was released to theatres on April 26, 1978.
+The Last Waltz was released to movie theatres on April 26, 1978.
 The film fared well with both rock and film critics.
-Robertson and Scorsese made appearances throughout America and Europe to promote the film.
-Over time, The Last Waltz has become lauded by many as an important and pioneering rockumentary.
+Robertson and Scorsese made appearances throughout America and Europe to promote the film.Over time, The Last Waltz has become lauded by many as an important and pioneering rockumentary.
 Its influence has been felt on subsequent rock music films such as Talking Heads' Stop Making Sense (1984), and U2's Rattle and Hum (1988).